Business insurance in a pandemic

 Whether claims of these kinds will be defended and/or covered by the insurer is not guaranteed and is completely dependent on the wording of the policy.
 Insurers could potentially rely on similar exclusions to those often applicable to business interruption coverage (biological agents) to avoid both defending and covering claims as a result of COVID-19.
 Given the disease’s novelty, however, the courts have yet to issue any cases speaking to coverage or to third-party liability.
 Businesses should at least be familiar with their policies, should they be faced with a lawsuit.

-In a very recent decision, the Ontario Superior Court has adopted an interpretation of business interruption insurance policies that suggests that business losses that result from the closure of a premises due to COVID-19 could be covered.
+In a very recent decision, the Ontario Superior Court has adopted an interpretation of the phrase “physical damage” in insurance policies that may suggest that business losses that result from the closure of a premises due to COVID-19 could be covered.

 In MDS Inc. v.
-Factory Mutual Insurance Company (FM Global), 2020 ONSC 1924, the plaintiff’s nuclear facility was proactively shut down for safety reasons, absent a government order.
+Factory Mutual Insurance Company (FM Global), 2020 ONSC 1924, the plaintiff’s nuclear facility experienced a leak of heavy water containing radioactive material.
+The facility was proactively shut down, absent a government order, but was later ordered to be shut down by the regulator.
 The shut-down lasted longer than anticipated and the plaintiff incurred business losses.
 The plaintiff sought coverage for these losses under their business interruption insurance policy.
-The insurer denied coverage on the basis that the loss of use of one’s premises is not physical damage.
+The insurer denied coverage, alleging that the loss was caused by corrosion, which was excluded under the policy.
+The plaintiff argued that even if the corrosion exclusion applied, “resulting physical damage” caused by corrosion was exempt from that exclusion, and its business loss was covered.
+The insurer argued, in response, that the loss of use of one’s premises was not resulting physical damage.

-In MDS, the court rejected the insurer’s argument.
-It relied on the fact that the policy did not define “physical damage” and that prior case law had not conclusively defined the phrase’s meaning in all-risks policies in Canada.
+The court determined that the leak, and the shut-down, caused “the disruption of the normal movement of the supply of isotopes” to the plant, which was a consequence of the shutdown.
+The court held that this disruption, and the shut-down that followed, was resulting physical damage.
+In coming to this conclusion, the court referred to the particular wording of the business interruption policy.
+It also relied on the fact that the policy did not define “resulting physical damage” or “physical damage” and that prior case law had not conclusively defined the phrases’ meaning in all-risks policies in Canada.
 The court also looked to previous Canadian and American cases, in which the courts held that the presence of foreign vapours or fumes constituted physical damage.
 Similarly, the court in MDS favoured a broad interpretation of the phrase and held that the loss of the function or use of a building—such as when it is rendered uninhabitable due to the presence of foreign substances in the air—is physical damage.
 Such an interpretation, according to the court, was in line with a well-known principle of insurance law, being that coverage provisions are to be interpreted broadly and exclusion clauses narrowly.

 While the MDS decision did not deal with COVID-19, the court’s comments with respect to what is meant by “physical damage” in business interruption policies are helpful to insureds.
-Notwithstanding that, the MDS case did turn on the fact that the applicable policy did not define “physical damage.”
-Had the term been defined, the court may have come to a different conclusion.
+Notwithstanding that, the MDS case did turn on its particular facts and the particular wording of the policy.
+The court also noted that the policy did not define “resulting physical damage” or “physical damage” and much of the court’s commentary on these definitions were obiter.
+A key takeaway from this case, however, is the court’s willingness to classify non-tangible losses as “physical damage,” which will be relevant to both businesses and insurers.
 Now more than ever, businesses and insurers are well-advised to review their respective policies and coverages.